elanatframework/Elanat/README.md

  - Perl
  - node.js

-We encourage you to create your own add-on for Elanat; The link below is Elanat separate add-on repository and you can add any add-on you like in this repository.
+We encourage you to create your own add-on for Elanat CMS; the link below is Elanat CMS separate add-on repository and you can add any add-on you like in this repository.

 https://github.com/elanatframework/Elanat_add-ons